michaelzheng67/Full-Stack-Stock-Algorithm/README.md

 Connects to Alpaca API to extract equity prices and execute trades to paper account.
 Algorithm utilizes database (Sqlite) which is continuously updated using cronjobs from terminal.

 Comes with UX/UI component where user is able to display localhost site by entering: uvicorn main app: --reload into terminal.

+Notes:

+- When code is referring to the config file, that is simply a file of variables given to hide sensitive information (e.g alpaca api key password)